shreyas-agrawal/Python-UI/README.md

 # Python-UI
-include codes of UI developed with python tkinter
+contains codes of UI developed with python tkinter